jonnor/projects/music/braindump.md

 VNV Nation - Control.
 Vocal+lyrics driven, simplistic backing music.
 The Birthday Massacre - Superstition.
 Switching between synth,guitar,beat,vocal driven very fluently.
 VNV Nation - Beloved.
 Looooong buildup of the synth melody.
 "Eternity awaits".
+Neuroticfish - The Bomb.
+Somewhat banal lyrics but the absurdness makes it work.
+"I wear my bomb near my heart...
+I hope it never hurts me"
+Neuroticfish - Silence.
+Great lyrics.
+Could be written as a poem, then simply put into song.
+Colony 5 - My World.
+"Welcome to my world, It's calm and cold" Apoptygma Berzerk - Eclipse.
+About advent of nuclear winter?
+"One day we'll awake by a bright light on the horizon, In one second every eye will see the same" Torul — ‬Saviour of Love.
+Big buzzy pads used sparsely.
+Asbury Heights - Glow.
+Anthem/ode to non-conformity

 ### Darkwave.
 Newwave.